natashamcintyre/thermostatchallenge/ReadME.md

 So that I can be warmer
 I want to be able to increase the temperature.

+As a user
+So that I can cool down
+I want to be able to decrease the temperature.

 Class     |    Properties  |  Methods
 -|-|-|
 Thermostat |  temperature | set_temperature, up, down